Walking the Line |

 “The most pleasurable thing in the world is to see something and then translate how I see it.”- Ellsworth Kelly

 Kelly made Sculpture for a Large Wall for the lobby of Philadelphia’s Transportation Building in 1957.
 It features 104 quadrilateral aluminum panels suspended between double rows of horizontal rods, which allow each panel to be positioned upright or tilted at an angle.
-Upon seeing it as it hung at MOMA in New York for Kelly's 2023 A Centennial Celebration, I was struck by its cast shadows, which to my eye, were as evocative and substantial as the sculpture itself.
-I immediately proceeded to translate what I saw with my continuous vantage point perspective as guards suspiciously looked on. |
+Upon seeing it as it hung at MOMA in New York for Kelly's 2023 A Centennial Celebration, I was struck by its cast shadows, which to my eye, were as evocative and substantial as the sculpture itself, though one would not exist without the other.
+I immediately proceeded to translate what I saw as guards suspiciously looked on. |

 ☒